Anthea Wang, MD

-Idioma que hablo:
+Idioma que hablo: English, Spanish

 As a general internist and primary care physician, I enjoy the individual relationships I have with my patients.
 My philosophy of care is strongly rooted in prevention and self-care.
 I feel that my role is to be a partner to my patients, especially those with chronic diseases, as they manage their conditions in their everyday lives.
 Being a primary care doctor allows me to make an impact on society by making a difference in the life and health of one person at a time.

-Outside of work, I enjoy yoga, long walks on the beach and mountain hikes, farmers markets and sustainable local farm to table meals, art museums, good books, and creative writing.
-My husband and I love spending time together no matter what we end up doing.
+Outside of work, I enjoy yoga, long walks on the beach and mountain hikes, farmers markets and sustainable local farm-to-table meals, art museums, good books, and creative writing.
+My husband and I love spending time together, no matter what we end up doing.
 We stay connected with family, spend time with friends, and are active in our church community.
 I believe that to thrive is to live in balance.
-According to an Indian proverb: “Everyone is a house with four rooms, a physical, a mental, an emotional and a spiritual.
-Most of us tend to live in one room most of the time but unless we go into every room every day, even if only to keep it aired, we are not a complete person.”
+According to an Indian proverb: “Everyone is a house with four rooms - physical, mental, emotional, and spiritual.
+Most of us tend to live in one room most of the time, but unless we go into every room every day, even if only to keep it aired, we are not a complete person.”

 With balance comes perspective, which keeps me grateful for the gift of each day, the blessings of loved ones, the enjoyment of simple pleasures, the beauty of our surroundings, the privilege of work, and the acceptance of our limitations.